FosgateGitHub08252023/pub/TierPoint-AWS Performance.md

 ahighlandVCM (MTU 1514) ping -l 9000 crb07 -n 50 resulted in 50sent, 41received, 9lost 18%loss.. another time saw 38% loss
 ahighlandVCM (MTU 1514) ping -l 1500 crb07 -n 50 resulted in 50sent, 35received, 15lost 18%loss.. another time saw 30% loss
 ahighlandVCM (MTU 1514) ping -l 1000 crb08 -n 50 resulted in no problem results ahighlandVCM (MTU 1514) ping -l 9000 crb08 -n 50 resulted in all pings drop

+1GB file download from internet via Ali's AWSCVM was 44seconds vs Ali's MBP from Parker which Ali which was less than half competed when Ali stopped watch at 3mins

+Questions for Megaport
+69.210.70.90/31 Amazon.com, Inc. (AMAZO-4)
+    - Did it need to be a public IP?

+10Gig speed on a 10gig port or 1.25?